Body-Centered Psychotherapy

-In Neo-Reichian work, a person works toward the integration of how one blocks or experiences tension in one’s body and how that relates to the blocking or the experience of conflict in one’s life.
+In Neo-Reichian education, a person works toward the integration of how one blocks or experiences tension in one’s body and how that relates to the blocking or the experience of conflict in one’s life.
 Through Neo-Reichian emotional release work, we learn to surrender to the emotions held in our bodies.
 This surrender enables us to regain access to our own experience of self.
 This process is viewed as the pulsation or flow of life force throughout the body.
 Through containment work, we learn to sustain our experience of self while relating to others, building the foundation for healthy somatic and cognitive boundaries.

 Based upon our individual histories, each of us has developed ways of dealing with our emotions.
 Some of us block or deny feelings and energy; some of us aren’t able to contain or appropriately express our emotions and our energy.
 This work strives to restore the inherent balance of emotions and expressions within each of us.